Cholo Expedition

 - Read more reasons to book with Bookmundiless

-PaymentFor any tour departures within 02 April 2021, full payment is required.
-For tours that depart later than 02 April 2021, a deposit is required to confirm this tour, and the remaining balance will be charged 69 days before trip departure.
+PaymentFor any tour departures within 06 July 2024, full payment is required.
+For tours that depart later than 06 July 2024, a deposit of 313 USD is required to confirm the tour, and the remaining balance will be charged 71 days before trip departure.

 Travel InsuranceCholo Expedition tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
-We recommend using World Nomads' travel insurance.
+World Nomads offers travel insurance for independent travelers and intrepid families.

 For Solo TravelersA twin share room may not always be available for solo travelers as it depends on the final number of people on the tour.
 If you have picked twin share room while booking, and that option is not available, we will get back to you after booking.
 A single room might then be available against an additional fee.